Clearing the Way

 - Read them as if you are a prospective employer.

 - Would you approve of the postings?

 - Would you hire this person based on what you see?

-As society moves to be more inclusive of the various lifestyle choices people can make, it may appear that the door is wide open for anything that you wish to pursue.
-As you read through your favorite social media sites, do so with an eye toward showing the very best of yourself and your friends.
-Think that someone who is in a position to hire you for the job that you really want would like to see the very best of you.
-Do your postings, and those of your friends display that level of character?
-It is good to clear the way now, rather than wait until it is too late.
+As society moves to be more inclusive of the various lifestyle choices people can make, the door may be wide open for anything you wish to pursue.
+As you read through your favorite social media sites, do so to show the very best of yourself and your friends.
+Think that someone who is in a position to hire you for the job that you want would like to see the very best of you.
+Do your postings and those of your friends display that level of character?
+It is good to clear the way now rather than wait until it is too late.